adamtorres/importing-tutorial/readme.md

 Starting this in the folder with the example files will allow anyone on the network to see the files.
 The generated web page will be a very basic file listing allowing the user to click on the files to see their content.
 I've mainly used this to test some simple static pages - mostly css/javascript debugging.
 There are further options to limit the address and port used and for specifying the hosted directory.

-# Building your own runnable module - custom http?
+# Building your own runnable module

 Lets say you want to allow a user to run some example code directly from the module.
 In this completely made up example, we will add something to the `http.server` just so there's a lot of the interactivity already built in.